WMT-Chat-task/2024/index.md

 ``❗`` Please also register to the chat-shared-task [google-group](https://groups.google.com/g/wmt-chat-task) in order to be able to receive immediate updates announcements and ask us questions!

-``❗`` Devsets along with baselines scores on them will be available soon!
+``❗`` Development sets along with baselines scores on them will be available soon!

 <br />